NickyCh12/project1/README.md

 # project1
-Google Data Analytics Professional Certificate
+This is the case study project for the Google Data Analytics Professional Certificate.